 30. The ROI of spending on UX is 9,900%

 Research shows that for every $1 spent on UX, a brand gets $100 in return.
 That’s an amazing return on investment (ROI), and just goes to show how important it is to optimize your website with your audience in mind.

 Website speed statistics show that only 43% of small companies know just how important loading speeds are.
-The average page loading speed is 10.3 seconds for desktops and 27.3 seconds for mobile.
-That’s an insane amount of time, especially in this fast-paced world.
+The average page loading speed is 10.3 seconds for desktops and 27.3 seconds for mobile—an enormous amount of time in today’s ultra-fast-paced world.

-Now that you’ve built your website, it’s time to fill it with engaging information to attract site visitors and bring them back.
-These content-related website statistics will help you create the right content that drives traffic to your website, keeps your customers engaged, and gets prospects moving through to the end of the sales funnel.
+These web page statistics on content will help you create the right content that drives traffic to your website, keeps your customers engaged, and gets prospects moving through to the end of the sales funnel.